 Vitamin A based creams are used to rejuvenate the skin by creating peeling of the top layer of skin, triggering regeneration of the new skin cells.

 Antioxidants like Vitamin C and Vitamin E creams work by reducing the number of sunburn cells which appear after exposure to UV radiation.
 Topical application of these cream decreases the redness and swelling, and number of sunburn cells.

 Chemical peeling involves the application of an acid to the skin to produce a controlled and predictable injury to the epidermis and variable portion of the dermis.
 Destruction of epidermis and, in some cases, superficial dermis produces oedema (swelling), and, hence, appreciable improvement in appearance.
-There is documented evidence that some of these substances and procedures can induce formation of new collagen with normal staining properties.
-There are few different types of chemicals available for chemical peeling.

 A new era in dermatologic treatment began with the introduction of retinoids around 4 decades ago.
 Retinoids are Vitamin A based agents, and may be used orally or topically for a wide variety of skin disorders.
 Topically and in higher concentration than the ones used for the keratolytic effect, some retinoids may be used as a peeling agent with very good results.

 As part of the ageing, the face undergoes contraction or shrinking of facial fat pads and few areas of the facial bone.
-A variety of filling substances are available in the market to fill up the lost fat pads and bony progections., and some of the defects susceptible to improvement are furrows and wrinkles, depressed scars, and skin roughness.
+A variety of filling substances are available in the market to fill up the lost fat pads and bony projections, and some of the defects susceptible to improvement are furrows and wrinkles, depressed scars, and skin roughness.
 Each method is highly effective when used for its correct indications and by skilled physicians.